 For over 8000 years, acupuncture and Chinese medicine have been applied to support the healing of diseases and physiologic malfunctions.
-Acupuncture is based on a system of meridians.
+Chinese acupuncture is based on a system of meridians.
 Anatomically, acupoints have abundant nerves, muscles, vessels, and tendon but no other visible anatomical structures.
 Acupuncture meridians traditionally are believed to channels connecting the surface of the body to internal organs.

 Evidence-based Complementary and Alternative Medicine recently published a paper showing that researchers have for the first time clearly observed continuous fluorescent lines migrating along with the body's meridian points, work that provides corroboration for the existence of meridians in Chinese medicine.
 Scientists from the Chinese Academy of Traditional Chinese Medicine and Harvard Medical School were involved in the collaboration.

 The team's experiment obtained clear fluorescent dyes images of pericardial meridian over 20cm long in the arm.
 Dr Tang Qing said this is the first time researchers have used a new tracing method to obtain meridian trajectories in humans since radioisotope tracing was used in the 1980s.
 This time, the meridian imaging is more stable, and the pathway of multiple points along a meridian is more precise and more reproducible.